-A horrific and tragic instance of a baby being dropped occurred in Argentina earlier this month.
+A horrific and tragic instance of a baby being dropped occurred in Argentina in December 2019.
 The mother experienced a quick birth where her baby exited the birth canal so quickly that both the obstetrician and midwife were caught off guard failing to catch him.
-The baby fell to the ground hitting his head and died.
+The baby fell to the ground, hitting his head, and died.
 Quick births happen all over the world, and in countries like the United States where constant training and improving on procedures is standard practice, doctors should never be unprepared.

 New parents should be enjoying their new roles in life rather than dealing with tragic consequences from the carelessness of medical professionals.
 Newborns are fragile beings who require the ultimate protection during their delivery.
 It’s time for the medical field to reassess childbirth delivery procedures to ensure that there will be no future risk of falls.